The Knock Down & Rebuild Process – 6 Things You Should Know

 - Site inspection and assessment

-Once you’ve decided how much you can spend to knock down and rebuild on your home block, the first step is to have your builder conduct an initial site inspection and consultation.
+Once you’ve decided how much you can spend to knock down and rebuild on your home block, the first step is to have your knock down rebuild builders conduct an initial site inspection and consultation.
 We assess the size, slope, shape and surroundings of your land and speak with you in depth about your vision for your new home.
-Sloping blocks are often more affordable to buy than flat blocks.
+Upward sloping block house designs are often more affordable to build than flat blocks.
 You see, it is all about selecting the right builder.
 A builder like Wincrest Bespoke understands the challenges of a sloping block and has the experience to realise its full potential.
 At the site inspection, a realistic estimate price guide will be given to build your dream home on your block.What you should know: You can either work with our own architectural designers or bring your architect’s DA-approved design to us.
 We can work closely with your architect to interpret and realise the vision you have for your home.

 - Design and consultation

 Our specialist team of architectural designers will work with you to design a custom home that makes the most of your site’s views, light, breezes and location to suit your lifestyle.
-When you love the design, we consult with certifiers, engineers and trades to present you with a tender that outlines all costs clearly.What you should know: If your site has a slope or a unique shape, then it’s worth building with a specialist builder such as Wincrest Bespoke who understands the challenges of designing and building on unique blocks.
+When you love the design, we consult with certifiers, engineers and trades to present you with a tender that outlines all costs clearly.What you should know: If your site has a slope or a unique shape, then it’s worth building with a specialist builder such as Wincrest Bespoke.
+Experienced builders who build on sloping blocks of land will better understand the challenges of designing and building on unique blocks.
 While gradient, drainage, light and position can present a challenge when it comes to building on sloping blocks, it does not mean your block is unbuildable.
 Instead, Wincrest Bespoke sees it as an opportunity to build a perfect family home; one that works with the shape and slope of your block, not against it.